storacha/w3filecoin-infra/docs/architecture.md

 ## Consumer Stack

-w3filecoin relies on events from Buckets once CAR files are written into them.
-It is designed to enable multiple sources of CAR files to be easily integrated into the pipeline via its consumer stack.
+w3filecoin is designed to enable multiple sources of CAR files to be easily integrated into the pipeline via its consumer stack.

-As an example, w3filecoin is wired up with `w3infra` as a source of CAR files to get into Filecoin deals. `w3infra` will emit events once CAR files are written into desired buckets.
-This events should include necessary information of the location of the CAR file to enable w3filecoin to let Storage Providers know where they can fetch the CAR files from.
+TODO

 Further down the line, consumer stack can be wired with the UCAN Log Stream and use receipts as the trigger.